 The History of the Neighborhood

 South Lake Union is a relatively historic district.
 Settlements in this location date back to at least the 19th century.
 In 1853, pioneer David Denny (yes, Denny as in Denny Park) staked a claim here.
 Since then, the settlement has been growing and developing into what it has come to be today.
 This, of course, means that there are a number of historical and cultural landmarks you can check out when you decide to get to know your new hometown.

 South Lake Union should be on your list of neighborhoods if you’re a young professional

 Central District Takes Pride in Its Ethnic and Racial Diversity

 Ask any local, and they’ll tell you that Central District has always been a melting pot of different ethnicities and races.
 This community has been going through a transition in recent times, but the locals are doing their best not to let this process affect the authenticity of Central District.
 There are a number of monuments celebrating African American culture and community, several great restaurants, and a handful of other landmarks.

 Don’t Avoid this Neighborhood: It Has an Undeservedly Bad Rep

 If you ask around, an average resident might tell you that Central District isn’t safe.
-The truth is that it is just as safe as any other neighborhood of its size in a city as big as this one.
-Sure, there is some crime and using common sense is always advisable, but it is far from the run-down, unsafe community that some make it out to be.
+The truth is that the general safety of this neighborhood is just the same as in any other community of its size in a city as big as this one.
+Sure, there is some crime, and using common sense is always advisable, but it is far from the run-down, unsafe community that some make it out to be.

 Rainier Valley – Another Diverse Community